 World Class Facilities

 - Learn and test your clinical skills through the use of state of the art simulation equipment.
-Our revolutionary facilities, opening in 2020, allow our educators to role play scenarios in response to the students' actions.
+Our revolutionary Intersim facilities, which opened in 2021, allow our educators to role play scenarios in response to the students' actions.
 This activity often takes place behind a one way mirror and provides the teaching team with the opportunity to observe and monitor the students' responses to the specific scenarios.

 Students work in multidisciplinary teams in our state-of-the-art simulation centre, using the latest technology for learning.

 The passion the staff have for LD nursing and the LD community is demonstrated with every lecture and tutorial they do.
 I am just about to finish my studies and I couldn't have made it through without them.
 Top class lecturers.

 Stage 1 You will be introduced to professional working alongside foundational knowledge and skills in Learning Disability Nursing to support you in implementing safe and effective person centred care.
 You will learn about the systems of the body, pharmacology and caring communication, as well as Public Health.

 You will support people with Learning Disabilities to manage their health and wellbeing across the lifespan, and develop critical thinking skills to apply to decision making in clinical practice.